LazyTuba/csv-dict/README.md

 Can be called with no arguments, with one field name (string), or an array of field names.
-Returns array of arrays, one for each data line in the CSV file, containing for each line the values of every field or, if a field name or array of field names ispassed as sole argument, the values of the specified fields.
+Returns array of arrays, one for each data line in the CSV file, containing for each line the values of every field or, if a field name or array of field names is passed as sole argument, the values of the specified fields.

     USAGE: